Tiedemies/mkmodel/README.md

 # mkmodel
 This package contains my simulator and statistic analyzer for trading information research.

-Filestructure is complex and in dire need of documentation.
+Filestructure is complex and in dire need of documentation, but now some architectural sense has been made.
+The build now uses cmake.

+$ cmake .
-$ make test_io
+$ make

-will make the binary test_io, which will produce the regressor matrices for all transactions.
-It also does a check of data integrity
+Binaries that are generated are:

-$ make RunEmpirical
+$ RunEmpirical
-will make the RunEmpirical binary which will try to fit the two-parameter model.
-This is currently not functional due to overhaul in the I/O
+This will try to fit the data into a rudimetary version of the hidden cascade.
+Currently it is defunct.
+The optimizer is retained only for reference.

+$ Vaccinator
+This is work in progress which uses the IndustryCascade - wrapper for the HiddenCascade class.
+It supports simulations where the number of simulations is proportional to the number of announcements by the company.

-$ make vaccinator
+$ test_io
-will make the single-run "vaccinator" program that is intended (eventually) to fit the multiparameter model and solve the so-called "vaccination problem", i.e., find out which nodes or connections need to be shut down in order to minimize the spread of information as measured by the number of expected infections
+This binary will generate the data matrices used in our seminal paper based on the data files that are (at this moment) hard coded in the file util/defs.hpp
+If you wish to generate the matrices with different data, you must change defs.hpp for the appropriate constants.
+TODO-list includes creating an installation script that only requires the user to specify the root of the data directory.